TL;DR

 UK Grey Fleet Insurance Gaps

 Imagine your most reliable employee, Sarah, is driving her own Ford Focus to meet a new client.
 On the way, she is involved in a serious accident, causing significant damage and injuring a third party.
-You assume her comprehensive car insurance will cover it.
+You assume her comprehensive car insurance may cover it.
 You are wrong.
 Because she was driving for a business purpose, her standard personal policy is void.
 Her insurer refuses the claim, and suddenly, the liability—potentially running into millions of pounds—lands squarely on your company's doorstep.

 This is the hidden hazard of the 'grey fleet', and it's a ticking time bomb for an astonishing number of UK businesses.
 If you have employees who ever use their own vehicles for work-related journeys, you are operating a grey fleet, and you could be dangerously exposed.